 Zeke: Alright Justin!
 (High fives.)

-- In the episode "Tasty Bites", when Theresa goes on a health kick and drags Jerry along with him, Alex notes that his gym shorts are a little tight.
+- In the episode "Tasty Bites", when Theresa goes on a health kick and drags Jerry along with her, Alex notes that his gym shorts are a little tight.
 As if to emphasize how tight Jerry's shorts are, they have a visible bulge in the front.

 - Their work-out routine isn't exactly innocent either.